Trump shutters his blog 29 days after launching it

 Twitter banned Mr. Trump on January 8, two days after a mob of his supporters violently attacked the Capitol in an effort to stop Congress from tallying states' electoral votes and reaffirming President Biden's victory over the former president.
 The company said it "permanently suspended" the account due to the "risk of further incitement of violence."

 Facebook, too, barred Mr. Trump from using his Facebook and Instagram accounts after the Capitol assault, citing the "risks of allowing the president to continue" using the platform.
-The company then turned its final decision on the fate of Mr. Trump's account to its oversight committee, which upheld the suspension last month.
+The company then handed the final decision on the fate of Mr. Trump's account to its oversight board, which upheld the suspension last month, but ordered the company to review it and clarify its decision-making process.

 Following the panel's decision, Mr. Trump called Facebook, Twitter and Google a "total disgrace and an embarrassment to our country."